 Finally, the blogger tried to boost the same post on a larger Facebook page with over 18,000 followers with $20.
 Despite Facebook estimating that the post would reach between 41,000 and 110,000 people, it only reached 3,900, and only managed to garner a single like for the band’s page, plus 7 likes for the actual post – which worked out at $2.50 per like.
 That’s not cheap.

-Well, this is just one point in example, and Facebook itself has many success stories that counter bikinisandbriefcases.com’s somewhat lacklustre endorsement of Facebook advertising.
+Well, this is just one point in the example, and Facebook itself has many success stories that counter bikinisandbriefcases.com’s somewhat lackluster endorsement of Facebook advertising.

 Girissima.com – enjoyed a 5 times increase in web traffic, and the average basket value increased by 2.2 times.

 Grant’s Scotch Whisky – with Facebook advertising, Grant’s reached 6.5 million people, generated 7.5 million video views and enjoyed a 52% increase in social mentions over one month.

 Is Facebook advertising really worth it?